-TABLE 1: SUMMARIZED INFORMATION FOR THE WOODBINE AQUIFER THAT IS NEEDED FOR THE SOUTHERN TRINITY GROUNDWATER CONSERVATION DISTRICT'S GROUNDWATER MANAGEMENT PLAN.
-ALL VALUES ARE REPORTED IN ACRE-FEET PER YEAR AND ROUNDED TO THE NEAREST 1 ACRE-FOOT.
+TABLE 1.SUMMARIZED INFORMATION FOR THE TRINITY AQUIFER FOR SOUTHERN TRINITY GROUNDWATER CONSERVATION DISTRICT'S GROUNDWATER MANAGEMENT PLAN.
+ALL VALUES ARE REPORTED IN ACRE-FEET PER YEAR AND ROUNDED TO THE NEAREST 1 ACRE- FOOT.

-Management Plan requirement Aquifer or confining unit Results Estimated annual amount of recharge from precipitation to the District Woodbine Aquifer 370 Estimated annual volume of water that discharges from the aquifer to springs and any surface water body including lakes, streams, and rivers Woodbine Aquifer 1,370 Estimated annual volume of flow into the District within each aquifer in the District Woodbine Aquifer 223 Estimated annual volume of flow out of the District within each aquifer in the District Woodbine Aquifer 8 Estimated net annual volume of flow between each aquifer in the District From overlying younger units into the Woodbine Aquifer 71 Estimated net annual volume of flow between each aquifer in the District From Woodbine Aquifer into the underlying Fredericksburg and Washita groups 188
+Management Plan requirement Aquifer or confining unit Results Estimated annual amount of recharge from precipitation to the district Trinity Aquifer 0 Estimated annual volume of water that discharges from the aquifer to springs and any surface-water body including lakes, streams, and rivers Trinity Aquifer 0 Estimated annual volume of flow into the district within each aquifer in the district Trinity Aquifer 12,513 Estimated annual volume of flow out of the district within each aquifer in the district Trinity Aquifer 1,251 Estimated net annual volume of flow between each aquifer in the district Flow from the overlying Fredericksburg and Washita groups into the Trinity Aquifer 534 gcd boundaries date = 01.22.18, county boundaries date = 02.02.11, trnt_n model grid date = 08.26.15